MegretMendez/PlayerMovementEx05/README.md

 Description: To create an Input Map, go to your "Shooter/Player" prefab's Inspector panel.
 In this panel select Add Component->Player Input->Create Actions.
 Then name your new Input Map as you wish and save it in the Scripts Folder inside the Assets Folder.

 A basic Input comes with three default actions(Move,Fire,Look).Later we will add Jumping, Double Jumping and Fast Movements and implement it with code.
-This is how your Input Map should like:
+This is how your Input Map should look like:

 <img width="841" alt="Part2_3" src="https://github.com/MegretMendez/PlayerMovementEx05/assets/142510070/b6aacc0e-d83c-464b-a086-a85d741eccf7">